Typography – The style and appearance of letters when printed

-The giant typed the words "I want to be a photographer" (typography) out and stood it up in front of us.
-The letters sure did stand out.
+The giant typed the words "I want to be a photographer" (typography) and stood the page up in front of us.
+The letters really stood out.

 Typography is what you are looking at right now as you read this text.
 It is what is printed after you have typed.
 It's the typeface on the screen.
-Notice how one lower case t is the same as another lower case t.
+Notice, for instance, how one lower-case t is exactly the same as another lower-case t.

 Thousands of typefaces have been created through the years of using printing presses and now computers.